Suggested HWB Experiences & Outcomes

 - Make a class display of children taking part in healthy activities – lead this into discussion on ways they keep can keep fit and healthy.

-- Collaborative learning - Mindmap/list different ways they can keep healthy – personal hygiene, eating a balance of foods, exercise.
-Consider the effects of poor diet, lack of exercise etc.
+- Collaborative learning - Mindmap/list different ways they can keep healthy – personal hygiene, teeth brushing routine, eating a good balance of different foods.
+Consider the effects of poor diet, lack of exercise, decaying teeth.
+Select one aspect and create a poster to persuade others about the benefits of looking after themselves and their bodies.

 - Interview an adult/older person and ask them how they keep healthy.